 As outlined previously, the resilience of the economic diversity of the centres is likely due to rising land values and lower controls not offering the 'right' conditions or incentives for redevelopment.
 For example, a number of sites in various centres have development capacity under the existing controls.
-These sites however have not been developed, properties that are not developed offer comparatively cheaper rent (when compared to newer developments), as well as smaller premises that support small-medium businesses, often providing start-ups with their next opportunity to grow.
+These sites however have not been developed, which could be due to a range of factors, including challenges with the amalgamation and consolidation of lots, or development controls that would not see the currently expected returns on redevelopment.
+As a result, the existing properties that are not developed offer comparatively cheaper rent (when compared to newer developments), as well as smaller premises that support small-medium businesses, often providing start-ups with their next opportunity to grow.
 In one sense, economic diversity would be able to be retained under these conditions.